uibk-dps-teaching/ps_cpp_2020/assignment1/README.md

 It assumes that the `lit` executable is in your path.
 Remember that you can use `bash -x` to debug the test script.

-You are encouraged to setup some more test cases for your implementation.
+You are encouraged to set up some more test cases for your implementation.

 ## Evaluation (9 points)